TheSeamau5/elm-check/README.md

 # How it works

-`elm-check` is centered around the idea of `claims` and `investigator`.
+`elm-check` is centered around the idea of `claims` and `investigators`.
 You make a claim of truth about your system and have an investigator check the claim.

 For example, suppose you wanted to test a function to reverse a list of elements.